telerik/kendo-ui-core/docs/AngularJS/Troubleshooting/common-issues.md

 Fore more details, refer to the [article on the priorities of AngularJS directives](https://docs.angularjs.org/api/ng/service/$compile).

-### Widget loses its value
+### Widget Loses Its Value

-When `ng-model` and `k-ng-model` directives are applied together, there is a chance the widget to lose its value.
-This is due the fact that both directives updates the element value simultaneously, which will result in a 'race' issue.
+When the `ng-model` and `k-ng-model` directives are applied together, there is a chance for the widget to lose its value.
+This is due the fact that both directives update the element value simultaneously, which results in a conflict issue.

+**Solution**

-The solution is to use only one `directive` - either `k-ng-model` or `ng-model`.
+Use only one of the two directives&mdash;either `k-ng-model` or `ng-model`.

 ## See Also